baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 On Android, the Exodus privacy project does something similar.
 They also check for the presence of libraries in Android apps, they just look at tracking libraries instead of CMPs.
 They have published their approach [@exodusprivacyExodusStaticAnalysis2018]: Essentially, they run the `dexdump` tool on the APK file, which is the Android counterpart to the Linux `objdump` tool and can statically extract class and method names from an APK, among other things.
 They then compare the namespaces of the listed classes to a list of known tracker libraries.
 The same approach can be used to detect CMPs.
 For example, the classes of Didomi CMP libary are in the `io/didomi` namespace.
 If we detect classes with this namespace in an app, we can assume that it uses the CMP^[Of course, this approach is very fuzzy.
 Even if an app includes a CMP library, that doesn't mean it actually uses it.
 In addition, it is possible that the list of namespaces we use is not strict enough and matches other non-CMP libraries.
 None of that is a problem for the purposes of this analysis, though.
 Its goal is only to provide an upper bound on the CMP usage in mobile apps and to evaluate whether it is viable at all to rely on CMP-specific code for this thesis.].

-On iOS, the author is not aware of any similar work.
+On iOS, we are not aware of any similar work.
 It is however possible to list the shared libraries in an IPA file using the `otool` command [@benaneeshAnswerHowSearch2016], where the lines starting with `@rpath` are the libraries included in the IPA (lines without this prefix are system libraries).
 The symbol table can be listed using the `nm` and `symbols` commands [@columboAnswerFindSize2015].
 All of these tools only run on macOS.
 Nonetheless the required functionality can be replicated on any operating system: An IPA file is just a ZIP archive.
 All libraries included in an IPA are in subdirectories of `/Payload/<app name>.app/Frameworks`{.placeholders}.
 We simply list those directories and compare them against a list of CMP libraries.

 For this analysis, we compiled a list of identifiers for 18 CMPs (based on [@iabeuropeCMPList2021; @udonisTop14Consent2022; @instabugTopMobileApp2021]).
 For Android, we used the same dataset as in [@sec:cd-situation-mobile-tcf] but ran the analysis on all 3271 apps.
 For iOS, we used a dataset of 1001 apps from the App Store top charts from May 2021.

 We detected a potential CMP use in 234 of the 3271 Android apps ($\sim 7$ %) and 28 of the 1001 iOS apps ($\sim 3$ %).
-On Android, we also checked for the presence of IAB's TC string library (`com/iabtcf`).
+We also checked for the presence of IAB's TC string library (`com/iabtcf`), which is only available for Android.
 We detected that in 38 of the 3271 apps ($\sim 1$ %).
 This suggests that mobile apps don't commonly use off-the-shelf CMPs either, especially given that the simple analysis we performed is even an overapproximation.

 ### Consequences for Analysis {#sec:cd-situation-consequences}